06 Nov Mediation, Intercession, and The Communion of Saints

 The teachings contained in this chapter are based on Holy Scriptures, the Tradition of the Catholic Church [especially the First and Second Vatican Councils, The Catechism of the Catholic Church (CCC), the Fathers of the Church (especially St. Thomas Aquinas and St. Augustine)], the Magisterium of the Catholic Church (especially Saint Pope Paul VI, Saint Pope John Paul II, Pope Benedict XVI, and Pope Francis).
 All Apostolic Encyclicals and Letters are found on the Vatican Website: Vatican

-God’s plan to create and save a community of people
+God’s plan to create and save people as a community

-God’s plan is a universal salvation: In the Old Testament, God called the people of Israel collectively: “Israel, you are my son.”
+God’s plan is the salvation of all people: In the Old Testament, God called the people of Israel collectively: “Israel, you are my son.”
 Israel is the child of God collectively as people.
-Also in the New Testament Jesus Christ called the Twelve Apostles and founded the Catholic Church.
+Culminating in the New Testament, Jesus Christ called the Twelve Apostles and founded the Catholic Church.
 The term “Church” in Greek is Ekklesia which means “a called-out assembly or congregation.”
 (Acts 11:16) The Church is Catholic (universal) and, consequently, God’s plan from the very beginning is to create a community of people and save them all as a Church.
-The Catechism teaches: “After confessing ‘the holy catholic Church,’ the Apostles’ Creed adds ‘the communion of saints.’
+The Catechism teaches: “After confessing ‘the holy Catholic Church,’ the Apostles’ Creed adds ‘the communion of saints.’
 In a certain sense this article is a further explanation of the preceding: ‘What is the Church if not the assembly of all the saints?’
 The communion of saints is the Church.”
 (CCC, 946)

-Intercession and mediation are part of God’s plan: Many of our brethren in non-Catholic circles, unfortunately, don’t pay attention to the theology of mediation.
-They assume that, “Christ has saved us and we are totally okay for good.”
+God’s plan includes mediation: There is no question that “there is one God and one mediator between God and mankind, the man Christ Jesus.”
+(1 Timothy 2:5) However, many of our brethren in non-Catholic circles don’t pay attention to the theology of mediation.
+They assume that, “Christ has saved us; there is no need for intercession on the part of humans.”
 This theory will not work according to Scriptures.
 It is true, “Christ has saved us,” but, at the same time, there is much more to it then that.
 The theology of intercession and mediation is all over the Bible because it is a part of God’s plan.
 The reason behind it is the fact that God created members of a human family who are capable of interacting with each other and with God.
-They are also capable of influencing each other and their relationship with God.
+They are also capable of influencing each other and their relationship with God in the same exact sense in which St. Paul teaches the Galatians that we “bear one another’s burdens.”
+(Gal 6:2)

 Intercession in the Old Testament: The sole fact that God asked prophets, kings, and messengers (including angels) proves that mediation and intercession are part of the beginning of God’s revelation.